transloadit/uppy/website/src/docs/server.md

 6. **customProviders(optional)** - This option enables you to add custom providers along with the already supported providers.
 See [Adding Custom Providers](#Adding-Custom-Providers) for more information.

 7. **uploadUrls(optional)** - An array of urls (full path), which uppy-server should only upload to.

+8. **secret(required)** - A secret string with which uppy uses to generate authorization tokens.

+9. **debug(optional)** - A boolean flag to tell uppy whether or not to log useful debug information while running.

 ### S3 Options